johove/HAN-powermeter/README.md

-# Norwegian AMS power meter sensor/adapter for MySensors and controllers like Domoticz
+# Norwegian AMS power meter sensor/adapter for MySensors and controlers like Domoticz

   Implemetation of sensornode for Mysensor, a parser that read OBIS codes and meter data from the HAN port of a Norwegian Aidon power meter and a minimalistic ardino like prosessor to run it.